ardaykmc/Academic/Prolog_Find_Occurence_2/README.md

-Find element that occurs twice on a list
+Find element that not occurs twice on a list